smurfix/DaBroker/README.rst

 -------

 You need at least one persistent storage system.
 For instance, a SQL or NoSQL database.
-You have, or can generate, introspection data (which tables exist, column names, default values, foreign keys, …).
+You need introspection data (which tables exist, column names, default values, foreign keys, …).

 Message passing
 ---------------